Meet our UK & Ireland Patient Coordinator – Tania Pezzolesi-Clark

 Hello and welcome!
 My name is Tania and I am delighted to be your UK & Ireland patient coordinator.
 I’m here to guide you through your cosmetic surgery journey and I will always be happy to assist you with any questions or queries you may have.
 I look forward to hearing from you.

 Dr. Karlis Verdins, MD, Certified Cosmetic & Reconstructive surgeon, over 500 procedures annually

 A highly acknowledged surgeon, with over 12 years’ experience in Cosmetic & Reconstructive surgery.

 · Eyelids, arm reduction

 12 Reasons to choose us

-All of our medical personnel are fluent in the English language to ensure you feel as comfortable as possible during your cosmetic surgery journey with us.
+Although there is an inevitable language barrier, the majority of our medical personnel have a good standard of English to ensure you feel as comfortable as possible during your cosmetic surgery journey with us.